-■ Child restraint system with infant\5
+■ Child\4 or child restraint system\5

-Indicator/ warning light "AIR BAG ON" and "AIR BAG OFF" indicator lights "AIR BAG OFF"6

-SRS warning light Off
+Indicator/ warning light "AIR BAG ON" and "AIR BAG OFF" indicator lights "AIR BAG OFF" SRS warning light Off Off Front passenger's seat belt reminder light or flashing Devices Front passenger airbag Deactivated Side airbag on the front passenger seat Curtain shield airbag in the front passenger side Activated Seat cushion airbag in the front passenger side Deactivated Front passenger's seat belt pretensioner Activated

-Off2

-Seat belt reminder light or

-flashing3

-Devices Front passenger airbag Deactivated

-Side airbag on the front passenger seat

-Curtain shield airbag in the front passenger side Activated

-Seat cushion airbag in the front passenger side Deactivated

-Front passenger's seat belt pretensioner Activated

-■ Unoccupied
+Unoccupied

-Indicator/ warning light "AIR BAG ON" and "AIR BAG OFF" indicator lights "AIR BAG OFF"

-SRS warning light Off
+Indicator/ warning light "AIR BAG ON" and "AIR BAG OFF" indicator lights "AIR BAG OFF" SRS warning light Front passenger's seat belt reminder light Off Devices Front passenger airbag Deactivated Side airbag on the front passenger seat Curtain shield airbag in the front passenger side Activated Seat cushion airbag in the front passenger side Deactivated Front passenger's seat belt pretensioner Activated

-Seat belt reminder light

-Devices Front passenger airbag Deactivated

-Side airbag on the front passenger seat

-Curtain shield airbag in the front passenger Activated

-side

-Seat cushion airbag in the front passenger side Deactivated

-Front passenger's seat belt pretensioner Activated

-■ There is a malfunction in the system
+There is a malfunction in the system

-Indicator/ warning light "AIR BAG ON" and "AIR BAG OFF" indicator lights "AIR BAG OFF"

-SRS warning light On

-Seat belt reminder light

-Devices Front passenger airbag Deactivated

-Side airbag on the front passenger seat

-Curtain shield airbag in the front passenger Activated
+Indicator/ warning light "AIR BAG ON" and "AIR BAG OFF" indicator lights "AIR BAG OFF" SRS warning light On Front passenger's seat belt reminder light On Devices Front passenger airbag Deactivated Side airbag on the front passenger seat Curtain shield airbag in the front passenger Activated side Seat cushion airbag in the front passenger side Deactivated Front passenger's seat belt pretensioner Activated

-side

-Seat cushion airbag in the front passenger side Deactivated

-Front passenger's seat belt pretensioner Activated

-\1: The system judges a person of adult size as an adult.
-When a smaller adult sits in the front passenger seat, the system may not recognize him/her as an adult depending on his/her physique and posture.

-\2: In the event the front passenger is wearing a seat belt.

-\3: In the event the front passenger does not wear a seat belt.

-\4: For some children, child in seat, child in booster seat or child in convertible seat, the system may not recognize him/her as a child.
-Factors which may affect this can be the physique or posture.
+- \1:The system judges a person of adult size as an adult.
+When a smaller adult sits in the front passenger seat, the system may recognize him/her as a child depending on his/her physique and posture. - \2:In the event the front passenger is wearing a seat belt. - \3:In the event the front passenger does not wear a seat belt. - \:When a larger child who has outgrown a child restraint system sits in the front passenger seat, the system may recognize him/her as an adult depending on his/her physique or posture.

-\5: Never install a rear-facing child restraint system on the front passenger seat.
-A forward-facing child restraint system should only be installed on the front passenger seat when it is unavoidable. (→P. 98)

-\6: In case the indicator light is not illuminated, consult this manual on how to install the child restraint system properly. (→P. 102)
+- \5:Never install a rear-facing child restraint system on the front passenger seat.
+A forward-facing child restraint system should only be installed on the front passenger seat when it is unavoidable. (→P. 98) - \6:In case the indicator light is not illuminated, consult this manual on how to install the child restraint system properly. ( $\rightarrow$ P. 102)